Decision problems for linear recurrences involving arbitrary real numbers: On the computability of the exponential polynomial solution

 It is worth mentioning that the algorithm in Theorem \ref{Theorem: Specker Zeroes} is non-extensional: the output vector depends on the name of the input vector and not just on the vector itself.
 This is not surprising, since it is well known that there is no continuous single-valued function which assigns to the coefficient vector of a complex polynomial its vector of complex roots.

-\begin{Lemma} Let $(c,u)$ be a linear recurrence.
+\begin{lem} Let $(c,u)$ be a linear recurrence.
 Let $\lambda$ be a characteristic root of $(c,u)$.
-Then the geometric multiplicity of $\lambda$ in the companion matrix of $(c,u)$ is equal to $1$. \end{Lemma} \begin{proof} The companion matrix is
+Then the geometric multiplicity of $\lambda$ in the companion matrix of $(c,u)$ is equal to $1$. \end{lem} \begin{proof} The companion matrix is

 Hence

 Let $(x_1,\dots,x_n)$ be an eigenvector of $A$.
 Then for all $j = 2,\dots,n$ we have the equation $x_{j - 1} = \lambda x_j$.
 Since any eigenvector is by definition non-zero it follows that $x_n \neq 0$.
 It then follows that $(\lambda^{n - 1},\dots,\lambda,1)$ is an eigenvector and that every eigenvector is a multiple of this one.
 Hence the geometric multiplicity of $\lambda$ is equal to $1$. \end{proof}